 There are plenty of good reasons to separate your checking and savings accounts.
 One of the main reasons may be simply to avoid spending the funds if you had easy access.
-Bread Savings’ savings and CDs are high-yield and only allow for limited transfers each month.
+Bread Financial’s savings and CDs are high-yield and only allow for limited transfers each month.
 There are no monthly maintenance fees — open more than one account to save for different goals.
-And best of all, opening an account is simple and can be done in just a few minutes to get to your savings goals faster.
+Best of all, opening an account is simple and can be done in just a few minutes to get to your savings goals faster.

 Bread Savings FAQHere are the answers to some commonly asked questions about Bread Savings.

-- Is Bread Savings FDIC insured?
+- Is Bread Financial legitimate?

 - Yes.
 Bread Financial is a legitimate banking platform, offering online-only services.
 Its high-yield savings account boasts a competitive 5.15% APY.